Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition

-\paragraph{\torc{} loss.} We first push the model to distinguish forward and reversed temporal semantics.
-We minimize the cosine similarity between the original verb feature $\f^V$ and the reversed feature $\f^V_{\text{rev}}$: where $\cos(\a,\b)=\frac{\a^\top\b}{\|\a\|\|\b\|}$.
-Temporal reversal often flips action meaning (e.g., opening vs.\ closing), yet the state-of-the-art model~\cite{li2024c2c} yields a high cosine similarity ($0.91$; see \figref{validation}), indicating weak temporal discrimination.
+\topic{\torc{} loss.} We first push the model to distinguish forward and reversed temporal semantics.
+We minimize the cosine similarity between the original verb $\f^V$ and the reversed feature vectors $\f^V_{\text{rev}}$: $L_{\cos} = \frac{\mathbf{f^V}^\top\f^V_{\text{rev}}}{\|\f^V\|\|\f^V_{\text{rev}}\|}$.
+Temporal reversal often flips action meaning (\eg, opening \vs closing), yet the state-of-the-art model~\cite{li2024c2c} yields a high cosine similarity ($0.92$; see \figref{cosine_sim}), indicating weak temporal discrimination.